lmnt74/nkf_webscrape/readme.md

     * Links needed for the website scrape
 * Making sure the sql connection works well
 * Need to figure out how to use the site key in a way that they don't block you after a few pulls
+* Creating a dockerfile for the dag to call
+* Need to create a separate table for brokers only

 ### Using the repo ###
 When running the repo on airflow, please make sure you create environment variables that include the links.
 In the